PhoebeLu1011/BreezyDay/README.md

 ### |　Motivation

-As whom often suffer from allergies, this webs aims to
+As someone who often suffers from allergies, this website aims to provide daily weather and air quality insights to help users prepare suitable outfits and minimize allergic reactions.

 ### |　System Architecture Overview